jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 map the production dataset to a 'super-reference' of all relevant species of a genus (including the target species of interest), and then only genotype on the section of the super-reference including the target species of interest.
-The predicted effect would be reads from off-target reads would be attracted to the original related strains/species and thus would not be present on the reference of interest itself.
+The predicted effect would be reads from off-target genomes would be attracted to the original related strains/species and thus would not be present on the reference of interest itself.